Aynslielin/Intelligent-CNC-Plotter-Machine/README_en.md

 [中文版本](README.md)
 # Intelligent Two-Dimensional Linear Motion CNC Plotter

 This project presents the design, fabrication, and application of an intelligent two-dimensional linear motion CNC plotter.
-It is part of the **Undergraduate Summer Practical Learning Experience Program** at National Taiwan Ocean University.
+It is part of the **Undergraduate Summer Engineering Practice Program** at National Taiwan Ocean University.

 - **Research Institution**: Department of Electrical Engineering, National Taiwan Ocean University
 - **Advisor**: Prof. Chih-Yung Cheng